nicoheidtke/aihackathon/README.md

 # Truthicator
 Truthicator is a chrome extension that can classify fake news site, texts and find the original sources of images in the web.
-It was created as part of the [NEC](http://www.nec.com/) fake news challenge for the [Global AI Hackathon 2017](http://ai.hackathon.com/).
+The project is the winer of the [NEC](http://www.nec.com/) fake news challenge for the [Global AI Hackathon 2017](http://ai.hackathon.com/).

 Presentation [on Google Slides](https://docs.google.com/presentation/d/1pQ9_X63lCJ8qL5IGK-8kNsw9GF_VzV6mQOG3cx2LihQ/edit?usp=sharing) and [in pdf format](https://github.com/nicoheidtke/aihackathon/blob/master/truthicator_slides.pdf)